Marching

 Would you slip and fall in front of the assembled crowd on a patch of snow-covered ice?

 Would you be marching behind horses?
-Horses leave “things” behind.
+Horses sometimes leave “things” as they go by.

-And would your musical instrument freeze up as you march along?
+And would your musical instrument freeze up as you marched along?

 You could sit in the warmth of your home and watch the festivities on television, or you could bundle up and take in any number of fun events all over town.